 Germinating the seed

-Once you have purchased your seed and the supplies you need, it is time for germination to begin the growing process.
-There is not one perfect or right way to germinate, but it certainly can be kept simple and effective.
+There is no one perfect or right way to germinate, but it certainly can be kept simple and effective.

 An additional option for germinating the seeds is to put the seed inside several moist paper towels.
 You can also use a damp sponge for this.